 People who are physically active are less likely to develop coronary artery disease and high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
 Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more .
 Exercise Type of Exercise People should consult their doctor before beginning competitive sports or an exercise program.
 Doctors ask about known medical disorders in the person and family members and about symptoms the... read more that promotes endurance (aerobic exercise such as brisk walking, bicycling, and jogging) or muscle strength (resistance training with free weights or weight machines) helps prevent coronary artery disease.
 Walking just 30 minutes each day can be beneficial.
 People who are out of shape or who have not exercised in a long time should consult their doctor before they start an exercise program.

-Modifying the diet and engaging in physical activity can help control obesity Obesity Obesity is excess body weight.
-Obesity is influenced by a combination of factors, which usually results in consuming more calories than the body needs.
-These factors may include physical inactivity... read more .
+Modifying the diet and engaging in physical activity can help control obesity Obesity Obesity is a chronic, recurring complex disorder characterized by excess body weight.
+Obesity is influenced by a combination of factors that includes genetics, hormones, behavior, and the environment... read more .
 Decreasing alcohol consumption can also help because alcohol is high in calories.
 A loss of even 10 to 20 pounds (4½ to 9 kilograms) can reduce the risk of coronary artery disease.

 High cholesterol levels

 High total and LDL (the bad) cholesterol levels can be lowered by exercising and by quitting smoking as well as by reducing the amount of fat in the diet.
-Drugs that lower levels of total and LDL cholesterol in the blood ( lipid-lowering drugs Lipid-lowering drugs Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
-Lifestyle, genetics, disorders (such as low thyroid hormone... read more ) may be used.
+Drugs that lower levels of total and LDL cholesterol in the blood (lipid-lowering drugs Lipid-lowering drugs Dyslipidemia is a high level of cholesterol and/or triglycerides or a low level of high-density lipoprotein (HDL) cholesterol.
+Lifestyle, genetics, disorders (such as low thyroid hormone levels... read more ) may be used.
 The benefits of lowering cholesterol levels are greatest in people with other risk factors, such as smoking, high blood pressure, obesity, and physical inactivity.

 Increasing the level of HDL (the good) cholesterol also helps reduce the risk of coronary artery disease.
 The same lifestyle changes that lower total and LDL cholesterol levels can help increase HDL cholesterol levels.
 Certain drugs can also increase HDL levels, but it is not clear whether using drugs to increase HDL levels is helpful.
 For people who are overweight, losing weight can also help.